sourceincite/sourceincite.github.io/_posts/2021-02-18-smarty-template-engine-multiple-sandbox-escape-vulnerabilities.md

 categories: blog
 ---

 In this blog post we explore two different sandbox escape vulnerabilities discovered in the [Smarty Template Engine](https://github.com/smarty-php/smarty) that can be leveraged by a context dependant attacker to execute arbitrary code.
-Then we explore how the vulnerabilities can be applyed to some applications that attempt to use the engine in a secure way.
+Then we explore how these vulnerabilities can be applyed to some applications that attempt to use the engine in a secure way.
 <!--more-->

-The discovered vulnerabilities are impact Smarty Template Engine <= 3.1.38:
+The discovered vulnerabilities impact the Smarty Template Engine <= 3.1.38:

 **1. template_object Sandbox Escape PHP Code Injection**